osmilet/switch2osm_de/docs/de/serving-tiles/manually-building-a-tile-server-debian-11.md

 MAXZOOM=20
 ```

-The location of the XML file `/home/accountname/src/openstreetmap-carto/mapnik.xml` will need to be changed to the actual location on your system.
-You can change `[s2o]` and `URI=/hot/` as well if you like.
-If you want to render more than one set of tiles from one server you can - just add another section like `[s2o]` with a different name referring to a different map style.
+Der Speicherort der XML Datei `/home/accountname/src/openstreetmap-carto/mapnik.xml` wird an den tatsächlichen Speicherort auf Ihrem System angepasst werden müssen.
+Sie können `[s2o]` und `URI=/hot/` ebenfalls anpassen, wenn Sie möchten.
+Falls Sie mehr als einen Satz an Tiles von einem Server render möchten, können Sie einfach einen weiteren Abschnitt wie `[s2o]` ergänzen, mit einem anderen Namen, der zu einem anderen Karten-Stil verweist.
 If you want it to refer to a different database to the default `gis` you can, but that's out of the scope of this document.
 If you've only got 2Gb or so of memory, you'll also want to reduce `num_threads` to 2. `URI=/hot/` was chosen so that the tiles generated here can more easily be used in place of the HOT tile layer at OpenStreetMap.org.
 You can use something else here, but `/hot/` is as good as anything.

 When this guide was first written, the version of Mapnik provided by Debian was 3.0, and the `plugins_dir` setting in the `[mapnik]` part of the file was `/usr/lib/mapnik/3.0/input`.
 At the time of writing that's changed to 3.1, and so the relevant value is `/usr/lib/mapnik/3.1/input`.
 It may change again in the future.
 If an error occurs when trying to render tiles such as this: